 No, it is not absolutely necessary.
 I know of some parents who have never sterilized the bottles and have healthy babies.
 All we’re doing is to reduce the risk of our baby getting sick, and this is one of the practical ways to reduce that risk.

 The equipment needed to sterilize the bottles can be expensive though, and if the cost is the reason you’re hesitating, I have good news for you!
 The cheapest way, and yet still equally effective method is to sterilize the bottles using boiling water.
 All you need is a pot, a thong, and a stove!

 Yes, this method requires your constant attention, you can’t just leave it there and walk away like the other methods, but it is very affordable and effective.
 My sister made a short video here to demonstrate how to do it, check it out.

 What is the best way to sterilize the bottles?

 I find that the best way is to use a UV sterilizer.
-We tend to be careful when sterilizing bottle teats at high temperatures, and although teats made by many brands can withstand high temperatures, it’s better not to push it.
-UV sterilizers do not operate at high temperatures; hence it will maintain the longevity of the items being sterilized.
+We tend to be careful when sterilizing bottle teats at high temperatures, and although teats made by many brands can withstand high temperatures, it’s better not to push them.
+UV sterilizers do not operate at high temperatures; hence they will maintain the longevity of the items being sterilized.
 There’s a nice bonus for using UV sterilizers, and you can easily sterilize all kinds of things such as your toddler’s toys too!
 Here’s a link to Amazon if you’re looking for one.

 Before you begin sterilizing, make sure you wash the items with water and soap or detergent first.
-You do not need to use specially made detergent for baby bottles, bowls or utensils, I feel that it’s just a marketing gimmick to drive demand.
+You do not need to use specially made detergent for baby bottles, bowls, or utensils, I feel that it’s just a marketing gimmick to drive demand.
 I use normal dish detergent, and it just works fine!